 Lastly, the software termination rule (6) is the rule indicating that everything that cannot be further rewritten is implemented in software.
-This rule is used only when no other rules apply, ensuring that a subformula is mapped to hardware whenever beneficial.
+This rule is used when no other rules apply, ensuring that a subformula is mapped to hardware whenever beneficial (e.g., determined by the feedback system).

 Rewriting process.
-The input to the rewriting system is a tagged transform, for instance
+The input to the rewriting system is a tagged transform, for instance removed, and all subformulas are either untagged or tagged as "HW".